stoeps13/connections-doc/source/admin/install/t_install_profiles_import_photos_ldap.md

 3. Run the load\_photos\_from\_ldap assembly line command.

+    !!! note
-    **Note:** You must run this command for each LDAP server and each LDAP branch that contains photos.
+    You must run this command for each LDAP server and each LDAP branch that contains photos.

 **Parent topic:**[Populating the Profiles database](../install/t_prof_install_profiles_db.md)